Griffin

 Griffin lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Griffin's population is estimated at around 13,248 as of Nov 2025.
-This reflects an increase of 953 people (7.8%) since the 2021 Census, which reported a population of 12,295 people.
-The change is inferred from the resident population of 12,889 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 356 validated new addresses since the Census date.
-This level of population equates to a density ratio of 787 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Over the past decade, the Griffin statistical area (Lv2) has demonstrated resilient growth patterns with a compound annual growth rate of 5.6%, outpacing the SA3 area.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 53.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+The suburb of Griffin had an estimated population of around 13,295 as of February 2026, according to AreaSearch's analysis of ABS population updates and new addresses.
+This figure represents a growth of 1,000 people (8.1%) since the 2021 Census, which recorded a population of 12,295.
+The increase is inferred from AreaSearch's estimation of Griffin's resident population at 12,889 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 391 validated new addresses since the Census date.
+This results in a population density ratio of 790 persons per square kilometer, which is relatively consistent with averages seen across other locations assessed by AreaSearch.
+Over the past decade, Griffin has shown resilient growth patterns with a compound annual growth rate of 5.6%, outpacing the SA3 area.
+Interstate migration contributed approximately 53.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Considering the projected demographic shifts, a significant population increase in the top quartile of national areas is forecast for the Griffin (SA2), with an expected growth of 5,007 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 43.8% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, applying proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort where necessary.
+Considering projected demographic shifts, a significant population increase is forecast, with the suburb expected to grow by 5,047 persons to 2041, reflecting a gain of 43.6% in total over the 17 years.

 Frequently Asked Questions - Population